History of Rajasthan: Pratiharas of Bhinmala (Kannauj) (c. 730–1036)

 and Chandelas of Bundelkhand.
 Bhoja's Daulatpura-Dausa Inscription(AD 843), confirms his rule in Dausa region.
 Another inscription states that, "Bhoja's territories extended to the east of the Sutlej river."

 Mahmud of Ghazni captured Kannauj in 1018, and the Pratihara ruler Rajapala fled.
 He was subsequently captured and killed by the Chandela ruler Vidyadhara.
 The Chandela ruler then placed Rajapala's son Trilochanpala on the throne as a proxy.
-Jasapala, the last Gurjara-Pratihara ruler of Kannauj, died in 1036 CE.
+Jasapala, the last Gurjara-Pratihara ruler of Kannauj, died in 1036.